IS MY CHILD READY FOR SCHOOL?

 These factors will come into play in different ways for every child.
 Just because a child looks physically ready for school, does not mean they have the social maturity required to form new friendships.

-All these school readiness skills rest on a set of social, emotional, and cognitive building blocks.
+All these school transition skills rest on a set of social, emotional, and cognitive building blocks.
 These are the building blocks that children start to develop from the time they are born.

 • Receptive and expressive language so children can express themselves and understand other people.